On the average hitting times of weighted Cayley graphs: Preliminaries

 \section{Preliminaries}

-A {\it simple graph} without {\it loops} is a couple $G=(V,E)$, where $V$ is a set of {\it vertices} and $E$ is a family of ordered pairs $(x,y)$ of elements in $V$, possibly collapsing to a singleton (namely when $x=y$), which is called the set of {\it edges}.
+A directed graph (or digraph) is a couple $G=(V,E)$, where $V$ is a set of {\it vertices} and $E$ is a family of ordered pairs $(x,y)$ of distinct elements in $V$, which is called the set of {\it edges}.
 If $(x,y)\in E$, then we say that vertices $x$ and $y$ are {\it incident} with the edge $(x,y)$ {\it joining} $x$ and $y$.
-Moreover, if $(x,x)\in E$, then we say that $\{x\}$ is a {\it loop}.